-In 2016, the community's GHG emissions decreased 8% (527 thousand tCO2e) from the previous year.
+In 2017, the community's GHG emissions decreased 4% (248 thousand tCO2e) from the previous year.
 These decreases reflect that:

-- Bostonians consumed less natural gas and heating oil to heat their homes and businesses.
-2016 was our warmest winter since 2012, whereas whereas 2014 and 2015 were cold winters.9 - Regional emissions per unit of electricity decreased.
-Electricity supplied by the regional grid operator, ISO-New England, was generated using more natural gas (1% increase) and nuclear power (1% increase), and less fuel oil (1% decrease) and coal (2% decrease).
+- Boston businesses and institutions consumed less natural gas, and Boston residents used less fuel oil, to heat buildings.
+The winter of 2017 was colder than that of 2016, but average natural gas prices were higher. - Regional emissions per unit of electricity decreased by 3.9%.
+Electricity supplied by the regional grid operator, ISO-New England, was generated using more wind and hydropower (1% increase each), and less natural gas (1% decrease).